swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 ~~~
 {: .output}

-We already saw how to use indexing to count elements starting from the beginning of the list, but we can also use negative indices to count backwards from the end.
+Yes, we can use negative numbers as indices in Python.
+When we do so, the index `-1` gives us the last element in the list, `-2` the second to last, and so on.
 Because of this, `odds[3]` and `odds[-1]` point to the same element here.

 If we loop over a list, the loop variable is assigned elements one at a time: